mcastillo3/JourneyHub_AndroidApp/README.md

 Optimized code for "adding samples" in VacationList.
 Added searchview to menu vacation list.
 Created ExcursionView Model to handle search functionality and displaying excursions.
 Optimized code for "adding samples" in VacationDetails.
+Created a ExcursionViewModelFactory viewmodel to pass the associated vacation int to ExcursionViewModel to get excursions.